sq3rrrPrime/EncrypterMod/README.md

 ---
 ## **Offline Encryption Tool (HTML - No install needed)
+This also works for any other chat not only Minecraft chat. (whatsapp / steam/ literally anywhere where you can copy paste the encrypted message)

 1. Open Offline_Encrypter_Folder.
 2. open encrypter_encrypter file inside the folder.
 3. then; you have 2 options now.
 Option A: Download the full html file (click 3 dots on the top right, download).
 Option B: Select full code, scan with any maliciousintentscanner, copypasta the code in a empty txt file on your desktop,save the file as .html NOT AS .txt You need to select the option "save as '.*' instead of .txt